js5810/TreasuryAuction/README.md

 $$\text{price} = \Bigg(\sum_{k=1}^{T}\frac{C}{(1+r)^k}\Bigg) + \frac{F}{(1+r)^T}$$

-This is a $k$th order polynomial that can be solved with Python.
+This is a kth degree polynomial that can be solved with Python.
+In practice, the code actually uses the the monotonicity of the function to find the solution by empirically trying yields until the correct price is reached using a techinique called Binary Seach the Answer (BSTA).
+We start with a range in which the yield is contained and keep narrowing it down until we get the yield that would produce the security price per $100.
+This is much faster than trying to solve the kth degree polynomial and requires much less computation since it leverages binary search.